chopeter27/ssl-ukb/README.md

 This will save the dataset in Numpy format in the `OUT_DIR` folder (takes ~5 min with 8 workers).

+(this took VivoSense Posit Workspace 51 minutes to run)

 ### Configuration
 Configuration parameters are located in `conf/config.yaml`.
 Below are the important settings that **need** to be changed based on your system.
 The other settings can stay as default.